-Montenegro shooting: Gunman kills at least 10
+Montenegro: Gunman kills 10 after family dispute

 "I invite all the citizens of Montenegro to be with the families of the innocent victims," he wrote on Telegram.

-The city of Cetinje is home to the picturesque Adriatic nation's former royal capital, and is situated in a mountainous valley around 36km (22 miles) west of the capital.
+The city of Cetinje is home to the picturesque Adriatic nation's former royal capital, and is situated in a mountainous valley around 36km (22 miles) west of the capital Podgorica.